bookofproofs/bookofproofs.github.io/_sources/history/19th-century/thom-george.md

 **George Thom** was a Scot who became Rector of Dollar Institution (later to become Dollar Academy).
 He held this post for 24 years.

 ### Mathematical Profile (Excerpt):
-* His mother was  Mary Thom (born Auchterless, Aberdeenshire about 1817).
 * George Thom attended the University of Aberdeen and was awarded an M.A. in 1863.
 * Thom was Principal of the Doveton Protestant College until 1876 when he returned to Scotland.
 * The Trustees' Minutes for 1878 indicate that the new Principal was to take charge of Mathematics and Natural Science and of the short leet of three (Thom, Aberdeen; Kinmond, Dollar; Gall, Lucknow) Thom was offered the job mainly because he had most recently taught (and was teaching) Botany.